SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Dashboards/utilization-dashboard.md

 </figure>

-7. Proyectos de usuario: al hacer clic en una línea de Usuario en la Lista de utilización por usuario, el sistema mostrará un desglose del Proyecto/Trabajo/Cliente cobrado por el Usuario para el año clasificado según el Tipo de proyecto.
+7. User Projects – By clicking a User line in the Utilization per User Listing, the system will display a     breakdown of the Project/Job/Client charged by the User for the year classified according to Project Type.

-Los detalles son los siguientes:
+Details are as follows:

-- No facturable: horas no facturables cobradas por el usuario al proyecto/Job/cliente
+- Non-Billable – Non-Billable hours charged by the User to Project/Job/Client

-- Facturable: horas facturables cobradas por el usuario al proyecto/job/cliente
+- Billable – Billable hours charged by the User to Project/Job/Client

-- % de utilización no facturable - (no facturable/capacidad) x 100
+- Utilization Non-Billable % - (Non-Billable / Capacity) x 100

-- % facturable de utilización - (facturable/capacidad) x 100
+- Utilization Billable % - (Billable / Capacity) x 100

-- Horas: horas totales por proyecto/job/cliente
+- Hours – Total Hours per Project/Job/Client